Next in our series of posts about new Charitocracy nominees, we have nominee The Magic Yarn Project nominated by donor

 Our growing organization is funded solely by donations and we are entirely volunteer based!

-Visit The Magic Yarn Project's page on Charitocracy to vote for, like, or discuss this cause!
+Visit the page of nominee The Magic Yarn Project on Charitocracy to vote for, like, or discuss this cause!
 And check out this 4 minute video, and see for yourself that magic is something You can make: